kirenguyen/pepperServer/README.md

 socket.send(jsonMessage);
 ```

-This will also send back a Micro:Bit list to all Peppers in the same room as the two devices, even if pairing failed.
+This will also send back a Micro:Bit list to all Peppers in the same room as the two devices, if pairing succeeded.
+If pairing failed, a failureObject as described in the protocol will be sent.
+The `message_type` parameter of the notification will be `messageType.pairDevice`.

 ## Unpairing a Micro:Bit or Robot